maurymarkowitz/RetroBASIC/docs/RetroBASIC reference manual.md

 #### Variations:

 Early Dartmouth dialects returned 1 for all positive numbers, including 0.
 Almost all later dialects, including later Dartmouth versions, return 0 in this case.
+RetroBASIC only supports the later version with 0.

 <!-- TOC --><a name="sqraexp"></a>
 ### `SQR`(*aexp*)